St Bernard's Hospital, Hanwell: Early 20th century

-Post war era
+Post-war era

-Following the Second World War, new medicines were found to be effective in the treatment of many of the major mental illnesses, see Chlorpromazine.
+After the Second World War, new medicines (such as Chlorpromazine).were found to be effective in the treatment of many of the major mental illnesses.
 Following refinement and clinic trials they were introduced at the end of the 1950s and made a massive positive impact on the hospital.
 At last there was an effective treatment, and as a result the containment aspect of segregated patients within wards could for most wards be relaxed.
 As their illnesses responded to treatment patients recovered and started to be discharged.
 In the early 1960s the hospital accommodated circa 2,200 patients.

-Dr Max Meier Glatt, (26 January 1912 – 14 May 2002) was one of the pioneers in the treatment of people with an addictive personality trait.
+Dr Max Meier Glatt was one of the pioneers in the treatment of people with an addictive personality trait.
 Appointed as a consultant in 1958 he set up an alcohol dependency unit in a female ward.
 His approach of creating a "therapeutic community" with a 12-week inpatient stay to help patents come to terms with their problems and explore new methods of living in the future without their addiction was found to be a great success.
 In 1982 this facility was moved and became a drug and alcohol dependence unit; it moved again in 2000 and is now known as the Max Glatt Unit.
 It is currently run by the Central North West London Mental Health NHS Trust Substance Misuses Service.

-In the mid-1970s a UK Government, (Health Department) trial was announced to try to reduce the stigma of psychiatric hospitals.
+In the mid-1970s, the Department of Health and Social Security attempted to reduce the stigma of psychiatric hospitals.
 At Hanwell a new district general hospital was built in the grounds of the former asylum.
 The whole site was then named Ealing Hospital and comprised two wings: the "General Wing" for acute patients and "Ealing Hospital, St. Bernard's Wing" for psychiatric patients.

 In 1998, St. Bernard's Wing underwent a major refurbishment.
 It cost in excess of £4.5 million and took roughly eight months.
 In 2007, the Orchard Centre was opened, as a medium secure psychiatric unit for women.
 The Department of Health had conducted a consultation and found that women experiencing mental health problems were poorly catered for.
 This led to new guidelines being drawn up and published.
 Part of this guidance called for women who suffer mental problems, and for whom only medium secure accommodation was needed, to be treated in way that was sympathetic with their gender.
 The West London Mental Health Trust commissioned Tuke Manton Architects of Clapham to design the centre and Kier Group to build it.